apolloteam/Swashbuckle/README.md

 These values will get mapped to the Operation.ResponseMessages.

+#### SetRootPath ####

+The method for setting SetRootPath for the name of the folder where the documentation shows added.
+Required to run the route configuration (Swashbuckle.Bootstrapper.Init(config);) after setting Swashbuckle (SwaggerSpecConfig.Customize(c =>{ ... }))
+Ex: use /panel instead of /swagger

+#### SetIncludeInheritedProperties ####

+The method for setting SetIncludeInheritedProperties added to add the properties of the base classes in the model classes that derive from another class and can not be configured using the method PolymorphicType

 ### Customize the swagger-ui ###

 The Swagger UI supports a number of options to customize it's appearance and behavior.
 See the [documentation](https://github.com/wordnik/swagger-ui) for a detailed description.